Dodge Avenger: 2011

-For the 2011 model year, the Avenger received its first major overhaul since its 2008 reintroduction.
+For the 2011 model year, the Avenger received its first significant overhaul since its 2008 reintroduction.
 Exterior changes include slightly revised sheet metal with a new crosshair grille displaying the new Dodge logo on the lower right corner of the grille, a sleeker bumper cut design, and standard LED combination taillights.
 Changes to the interior are more noticeable with a completely redesigned dashboard and instrument panel featuring an available 6.5-inch navigation/media center screen.
-Higher-quality soft-touch plastics for dashboard, door, and trim panels replace the old materials, which were criticized for their poor fit and finish quality, as well as being unpleasant to the touch.
+Higher-quality soft-touch plastics for dashboard, door, and trim panels replaced the old materials, which were criticized for their poor fit and finish quality, as well as being unpleasant to the touch.
 The seats receive better cushioning and higher-grade upholstery.
 Two-tone interior color combinations were available.